Scandinavian Vikings

 The Viking language

-The language in Denmark, Norway and Sweden is almost identical, and the people in the three countries can understand each other when speaking their language.
-They have their common origin in the language spoken in the Viking age.
+The languages of Denmark, Norway, and Sweden are almost identical, and the people in the three countries can understand each other when speaking their language.
+Their common origin is the language spoken in the Viking age.

 Iceland was isolated from the Nordic countries for centuries, and they talk about a language almost identical to the original.
 The people in the other Nordic countries cannot understand them.